j1science/website/_posts/2025-12-20-big-ten-lifetime-cumulative-draft-picks-wins.md

 ## Notes

 Draft picks use current Big Ten membership, counting each school’s drafted players back to 1998.
 Conference wins are built by carrying season-level cumulative wins forward so totals persist across years.
 All outputs are shaped into wide tables optimized for Flourish ingestion with consistent team naming and logos.
-The focus here is the visualization; the heavy lifting happens upstream in the data engineering in R using the API wrapper: cfbfastr.
+Credit: Visualizations created with Flourish using data from CollegeFootballData.com (via the cfbfastR R package) for the Rutgers IT Data Visualization Championship.

 ---